ArchipelProject/Archipel/README.md

 # Installation

+Simple way: run ./bootstrap

-The installation procedure can be found at <https://github.com/primalmotion/archipel/wiki>.
+The complete installation procedure can be found at <https://github.com/primalmotion/archipel/wiki>.
 If you find some errors, please feel free to correct them.

 # Team